elcorto/dotcp/README.md

 So with a tiny bit of scripting, you have full flexibility.

-# Related tools
+# Scope and related tools

 Overview of other dotfiles managers: <https://dotfiles.github.io>

-The most similar tool in terms of workflow is [`chezmoi`][chezmoi].
-It is a great tool and it is more powerful (e.g. ignore files) but also more opinionated in some places.
-The reason we don't use it is that [it imposes restrictions on file permissions][chezmoi_perms].
-There are good reasons for it (e.g. Windows support), whereas we only work on `*nix` systems and can thus leverage the file system directly.
+The most similar tool in terms of workflow is [`chezmoi`][chezmoi] (dotfiles in a git repo, show diffs, copy files).
+It is a great tool and it is more powerful (e.g. ignore files) but also more opinionated in some places, such as [restrictions on file permissions][chezmoi_perms].

+Even though `$DOTCP_DOTFILES` will most likely be a git repo (or whatever your favorite source control tool is), it doesn't have to be. `dotcp` doesn't know or care where `$DOTCP_DOTFILES` comes from.
+What you do there after e.g. `dotcp -c` is up to you.

+Further, there is nothing special about "dotfiles" as far as `dotcp` is concerned.
+Think of it as a file copy tool (hence the name) that helps you manage a defined set of files between source and target locations.

 # Tests